-Biochrom AG's General Terms and Conditionsi
+Biochrom GmbH's General Terms and Conditionsi

 Our offers shall be subject to confirmation; orders will be legally binding following our written order confirmation.
 Our General Terms and Conditions shall apply to all of our sales transactions, even if we do not refer to this exclusive validity.
 Deviations shall only apply, if they have been confirmed by us in writing.